australia outback

 Opal mining towns are unique places to visit.
 Rough and dusty, with colourful characters.
 Molehills of stones from the mines and huge machinery are the first signs you'll notice when you approach an opal town.
 But hey, you'll love them!

 Despite the rough appearance, you'll find full services in most towns.
-Coober Pedy hotels even offer the unique experience to sleep underground.
+Some hotels in Coober Pedy even offer the unique experience to sleep underground.
 And don't forget the opal shops where you can see (and buy) beautiful opal jewellery.

 When is the best time to visit the opal fields?